-Specifically, this digital recording standard shall be compatible with the multiplexing of both synchronous and asynchronous digital inputs such as pulse code modulation (PCM) and MIL-STD-1553 data bus, time, analog, video, ARINC 429, discrete, and RS-232/422 communication data.
+Specifically, this digital recording standard shall be compatible with the multiplexing of both synchronous and asynchronous digital inputs such as pulse code modulation (PCM) and MIL-STD-1553 data bus, time, analog, video, Aeronautical Radio, Inc. (ARINC) 429, discrete, and RS-232/422 communication data.
 This digital recording standard will allow use of a common set of playback/data reduction software to take advantage of emerging random access recording media.

-Within this standard, where text and or figures are used to provide descriptions, meaning, and or explanations, the text shall take precedence over figures.
+Within this standard, where text and/or figures are used to provide descriptions, meaning, and/or explanations, the text shall take precedence over figures.

 - 10.1.1 Interface Levels.
 The purpose of this chapter is to establish a common interface standard for the implementation of digital data acquisition and recording systems by the organizations participating in the Range Commanders Council (RCC).
 This standard does not imply hardware architecture such as the coupling of data acquisition, multiplexing, and media storage.
 The required interface levels are contained in this standard (see a through e below).
-In addition, declassification requirements are discussed in section 10.8, ground based recording in section 10.10 and data interoperability requirements in section 10.11. - a.
-Data Download and Electrical Interface, which is the physical interface for data access, is defined in section 10.4. - b.
-Interface File Structure, which defines data access structure, is described in section 10.5. - c.
-Data Format Definition, which defines data types and packetization requirements, is defined in section 10.6. - d.
-Recorder Control and Status, which defines command and control mnemonics, status, and their interfaces, is described in section 10.7. - e.
-IEEE 1394B Interface To Recorder Removable Media is defined in section 10.9. - f.
-Ground Recorder Interface, which defines unique interoperability requirements of a ground recorder, is described in section 10.10. - g.
-Data Interoperability, which defines requirements for the annotation, modification and exchange of recorded data, is described in section 10.11.
+In addition, declassification requirements are discussed in paragraph 10.8, ground based recording is discussed in paragraph 10.10, and data interoperability requirements are discussed in paragraph 10.11. - a.
+Data Download and Electrical Interface, which is the physical interface for data access, is defined in paragraph 10.4. - b.
+Interface File Structure, which defines data access structure, is described in paragraph 10.5. - c.
+Data Format Definition, which defines data types and packetization requirements, is defined in paragraph 10.6. - d.
+Recorder Control and Status, which defines command and control mnemonics, status, and their interfaces, is described in paragraph 10.7. - e.
+IEEE 1394B Interface to Recorder Removable Media is defined in paragraph 10.9. - f.
+Ground Recorder Interface, which defines unique interoperability requirements of a ground recorder, is described in paragraph 10.10. - g.
+Data Interoperability, which defines requirements for the annotation, modification, and exchange of recorded data, is described in paragraph 10.11.